Bibimbap: Jinju

-Hot stone pot (dolsot bibimbap, 돌솥 비빔밥)
+Hot stone pot (dolsot bibimbap)

 Hot stone pot bibimbap (dolsot-bibimbap, 돌솥 비빔밥) is a variation of bibimbap served in a very hot dolsot (stone pot) in which a raw egg is cooked against the sides of the bowl.
 The bowl is so hot that anything that touches it sizzles for minutes.
 Before the rice is placed in the bowl, the bottom of the bowl is coated with sesame oil, making the layer of the rice touching the bowl cook to a crisp, golden brown known as nurungji (누릉지).
 This variation of bibimbap is typically served to order, with the egg and other ingredients mixed in the pot just before consumption.

+Stone pots, especially vessels made of gopdol (soapstone), had long been used in Korean cuisine before the modern form of dolsot bibimbap appeared.
+Historical sources describe stone pots as suitable for cooking rice and porridge, and they were also used for preparing tea and medicinal decoctions.

+The modern restaurant dish known as dolsot bibimbap is commonly attributed to Jungang Hoegwan, a bibimbap restaurant located near the Jeonju Post Office.
+According to the Hansik Culture Dictionary, its owner Namgung Seong developed a stone bowl in 1969 in order to keep bibimbap warm for a longer time.
+The restaurant then sold bibimbap in these stone bowls under the registered name "Jeonju gopdol bibimbap", and the dish later spread to Seoul after attracting attention at a folk food event organized by Shinsegae Department Store.

+In Japan it is called by Ishiyaki bibimbap.
+It was popularized in Japan through Korean restaurants in Tsuruhashi, Osaka, a district known for Korean cuisine.
+One commonly cited example is Hakuundai (白雲台), a long-established yakiniku restaurant founded in Tsuruhashi in 1975.
+Kansai TV reported that Hakuundai is regarded as a restaurant that helped spread ishiyaki bibimbap in Japan.
+According to the restaurant's owner, Yong-o Oh, when Hakuundai began serving the dish in the late 1980s, stone bowls were not yet available in Japan, and his father, who had come from Korea, brought stone pots from Korea because he believed the dish would become popular in Japan.

+In a 2022 interview, Oh similarly recalled that, at a time when stone bowls for the dish were unavailable in Japan, he and his brother were taken to Korea to purchase them, importing around 300 bowls.
+He also stated that Hakuundai may have been the first restaurant in Japan to serve ishiyaki bibimbap, while noting that he had no documentary proof for this claim.

-Yakcho (약초비빔밥)
+Yakcho

 Yakcho-bibimbap (약초비빔밥) is from Jecheon.
 Yak is a historical term for medicinal.
 Jecheon is a great place for medicinal herbs to grow.
 People could get a thicker root and more medicinal herb than in other areas.
 The combination of the medicinal herbs and popular bibimbap made it one of the most popular foods in Jecheon.